 We’ve reached the point in the school year, where it’s harder and harder to get out of bed in the morning.
 It’s dark and chilly outside.
 It’s warm and cozy in bed.
 Everyone wants to sleep in just 10 more minutes.
 Including me.
 And of course, that “just 10 more minutes” somehow turns into 30 more often than it should.

-On that topic, I’ve partnered with the Quaker Oats Company to share easy ways to “hack your morning” and provide some simple tricks and tips that help things run a little smoother at the start of the day.
+On that topic, I thought I’d share simple tricks and tips that help things run a little smoother at the start of the day.
 At our house, when it’s one of those days where the kids are dragging their feet, I have a few tricks that help them stay on track and get us all out the door a little faster.

 The first idea is something you can customize for your own family.
 At our house, we have a simple question/chant/verbal checklist that each of the younger kids gets asked a couple of times during morning prep.
 Sometimes it’s Hands-Teeth-Hair?
 Other times it’s Hands-Teeth-Hair!!
 As in wash your hands, brush your teeth, and do your hair.